MatthiasBusse/ainano_deep_reinforcement_learning_collect_bananas/README.md

 ## Getting started and setting up the environment

 1. Clone or download the Udacity [DLRLND repository](https://github.com/udacity/deep-reinforcement-learning)
 2. Please follow the instructions in the DRLND GitHub repository to set up your Python environment.
 These instructions can be found in README.md at the root of the repository.
-By following these instructions, you will install PyTorch, the ML-Agents toolkit, and a few more Python packages required to run this repository.
+By following these instructions, you will install PyTorch and a few more Python packages required to run this repository.
+You don't need to install the ML Agent's toolkit.
 3. Download a prepared Unity environment (modified by Udacity) for your operating system:
    - [Linux](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)
    - [Linux headless](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip)
    - [Windows](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86_64.zip)
    - [MacOS](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana.app.zip)
 4. Unzip the file into the p1_navigation/ folder.
-5. Download and place into the p1_navigation/ folder:
+5. Download from this repository and place into the p1_navigation/ folder:
    1. the Navigation.ipynb jupyter notebook containing all the code
    2. and checkpoint.pth of containing the trained model weights of the agent.
 6. Adjust the path to the banana environment in the notebook file.